 This means that you should focus on writing quality, relevant and shareable content so search engines see you as a valuable brand for your audience.

 Content marketing is the best and the most effective way of building brand awareness to new audiences at a very low cost.
 Building brand awareness through advertising and PR can be very expensive.
 If done correctly, the right content can do wonders for your brand by increasing relevant traffic to your site and letting people know about your brand who never knew if your brand ever existed.

 If you want other websites to link to your website then content is the key.
 If you are publishing killer content, then other websites will naturally want to link to it.

 Depending on the site that has linked to yours, you may quickly benefit from an increase in traffic and Domain Authority (DA).
-Domain Authority is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs).
-A Domain Authority score ranges from one to 100, with higher scores corresponding to a greater ability to rank.
+DA is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs).
+A DA score ranges from one to 100, with higher scores corresponding to a greater ability to rank.
 Therefore, you should aim to gain links from websites with higher DA scores to help give your own websites DA a boost.